 Take two similarly-sized, detailed objects—like playing cards, book covers, or magazines—and place one about 18 inches away from you and the other about 10 feet away.
 Focus on the nearer object for five seconds, studying as many details as you can, then switch to the far object.
 Switch back and forth for a minute or two, each time trying to notice new details.

 You can also do similar eye exercises with two objects at the same distance, one to your left and one to your right, to encourage quick shifting of focus from side to side, says Sandell.
-And even though you can't practice different depths and distances with an iPad, apps like Vision Tap and Luminosity also help improve reaction time.

 #4 Stay Conscious While You Play